 Growing up on an orchard in the Okanagan, Ralohn cultivated a strong interest for sustainability and natural systems that sparked a seven-year career as an environmental professional in the energy industry.
 Throughout his experience at a consultancy firm, he built a proven track record of delivering small and large-scale projects on time and within budget for over 30 clients on 50+ projects.
 He completed a Master of Engineering Leadership in Green Bio-Products from the University of British Columbia in 2017 and holds a bachelor’s degree in Environmental Science from the University of Calgary.
 As Project Director, he will support and deliver on the advancement of renewable and bio-based products through collaboration with BC Bioenergy Network’s community of businesses and innovators.

 In addition to his passion for the bioeconomy and sustainability, Ralohn is an avid biker, adventurer and volunteer for a variety of personal and professional interests.

-Aside from her professional and academic endeavors in sustainability and innovative collaboration, Ashley teaches scuba diving, plays ultimate frisbee and is a devoted horticulturist.
+Aside from her professional and academic endeavors in sustainability, Ashley teaches scuba diving, plays ultimate frisbee and is a devoted horticulturist.